Chapter 3 : A Future Christmas Tragedy

 The door was beyond repair and had never been replaced.

-“You bring up the closet door… and still you expect forgiveness?”
-He said with a very shaky, cracking voice.
+“You bring up the closet door… and still you expect forgiveness?” he asked with a very shaky, cracking voice.
 The lump in his throat almost fully choking him.

 “As traumatic as your childhood has been, you must not let it ruin the rest of your life, not to mention the lives of those around you.
 Forgive him for everything and live to be the better man.”